ianstrang2/berkoTNF/docs/marketing_spec.md

 Login (top-right)

 **Free forever for organisers.**
-*Players only pay if your group uses in-app payments.*
+*Players only pay a small per-match fee if your group uses in-app payments.*

 SECTION: FOR PLAYERS